isaaclyman/SpitScript/README.md

 ## FAQ

+### Is SpitScript broken?
+Yeah, some things are broken.
+I'm working on it.

 ### How did this project come about?
 I was bored.
 I'm a programmer by profession but I enjoy listening to and writing rap music.
 This is the collision of those worlds.